nabto/nabto-embedded-sdk/doc/platform_integration_howto.md

 It is obvious that the completion event will be resolved once something is available and read on the socket.

 It should be possible to port the unix select implementation to other systems that offers threads and select functionallity.
 An example is the Nabto5 ESP-IDF implementation which is a platform for the ESP32 WIFI modules.
-The only differnce

-## Event queue - struct np_event_queue_functions
+## Event queue - `struct np_event_queue_functions`

 One of the design goals of Nabto edge is to be highly responsive and thus not be blocking at any IO.
-Also it is a goal to not use too much memory (ie. to minimize callstacks).
-To do this an event queue is needed.
-The event queue preserves callstacks by executing new "events" from the same context.
+Also it is a goal to not use too much memory (ie. to minimize call stacks).
+To do this an _event queue_ is needed.
+The event queue preserves call stacks by executing new "events" from the same context.
 An example: If A computes data and then needs to call B who needs to call C who needs to call D, you will get a callstack of 4.

-If instead A computes the data and then tells the event queue to call B, the callstack will be flushed, B will then be called from the event queue and inform the event queue to call C, flush the stack and the event queue will call C etc. Also the event queue ensures that functions always are called from the same context (ie. the number of resources/mutex/locks aquired etc.).
+If instead A computes the data and then tells the event queue to call B, the callstack will be flushed, B will then be called from the event queue and inform the event queue to call C, flush the stack and the event queue will call C etc. Also the event queue ensures that functions always are called from the same context (ie. the number of resources/mutex/locks acquired etc.).

-Fortunately the event queue only requires the basic functions from the thread interface, so if these functions already are supplied the event queue found in the modules directory can be used without any further adoption.
+Fortunately the event queue only requires the basic functions from the thread interface, so if these functions already are supplied, the default event queue found in the modules directory can be used without any further adaptation.
-But in the event that some systems can supply a highly optimized version or other reasons the interface has been exposed to that the integrator can chose.
+But in the event that some systems can supply a highly optimized version or other reasons, the interface has been exposed for custom implementation.

-The event queue semantics if fairly simple.
+The event queue semantics is fairly simple.
 The user of the event queue can create a new event using the `create` function, suppling both a callback function (pointer) and a pointer to the user data that the callback should be invoked with.
-After this the user can call either a simple `post` by which the event queue will put the event on the internal queue for execution as soon as possible or `post_timed` which will also put the event on the internal queue but for execution after the supplied number of milliseconds has occured.
-In both circumstances af calling `post` or `post_timed` the execution thread will return to the user context.
+After this, the user can call either a simple `post` by which the event queue will put the event on the internal queue for execution as soon as possible or `post_timed` which will also put the event on the internal queue but for execution after the supplied number of milliseconds has occured.
+In both circumstances, after calling `post` or `post_timed` the execution thread will return to the user context.

 <p align="center">
 <img border="1" src="images/event_queue.svg">
 </p>

-Since the event queue is already supplied, the interface will not be further elaborated.
+Since an event queue implementation is already supplied, the interface will not be further elaborated.

 ## mDNS - `struct np_mdns_functions`

-The Nabto EDGE platform uses mdns for disccovery on the local network.
-I.e. if a client needs to find a local device on the local network.
+The Nabto Edge platform uses mDNS for disccovery on the local network.
+That is, if a client needs to find a local device on the local network.

 Some systems comes with their own mDNS service, on these systems we